Siegel-Lab/libSps/README.md

     pip install libsps

+libSps runs under Windows, Linux, and MacOS.
 Once installed, you can create an index and add points to it:

     from libSps import make_sps_index